blog detail

 Photo by Connor Martin from Pexels

 Gutters play a vital role in protecting your home from water damage.
 If you have clogged gutters, water can leak into your windows or the basement of your home.
-This sitting water can quickly cause damage.
+This sitting water can quickly cause damage to the roof, siding, and foundation.

 When allowed to build up over time, leaves decay, other debris becomes wet and begins to rot, and mold develops.
 This wet, rotting environment is especially attractive to various types of pests like wasps, roaches, ants, and rodents.
 Plus, gutters that aren’t draining properly may fill with standing water, creating an ideal breeding ground for mosquitoes.